cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 1. Perform a scalar multiplication ScalarMult(pk, s), and output the encoding of the resulting point as the public key.

-UnblindPublicKey(pkM, skB) works as follows.
+UnblindPublicKey(pkR, bk) works as follows.

-1. Compute the secret scalar s from skB as in BlindPublicKey.
+1. Compute the secret scalar s from bk as in BlindPublicKey.
 1. Compute the sInv = ModInverse(s, L), where L is as defined in {{RFC8032, Section 5.1}}.
 1. Perform a scalar multiplication ScalarMult(pk, sInv), and output the encoding of the resulting point as the public key.

 ## BlindKeySign

-BlindKeySign transforms a private key skB into a scalar for the edwards25519 group and a message prefix to blind both the signing scalar and the prefix of the message used in the signature generation routine.
+BlindKeySign transforms a private key bk into a scalar for the edwards25519 group and a message prefix to blind both the signing scalar and the prefix of the message used in the signature generation routine.

-More specifically, BlindKeySign(skS, skB, msg) works as follows:
+More specifically, BlindKeySign(skS, bk, msg) works as follows:

 1. Hash the private key skS, 32 octets, using SHA-512.
 Let h denote the resulting digest.
 Construct the secret scalar s1 from the first half of the digest, and the corresponding public key A1, as described in {{RFC8032, Section 5.1.5}}.
 Let prefix1 denote the second half of the hash digest, h[32],...,h[63].
-1. Hash the 32-byte private key skB using SHA-512, storing the digest in a 64-octet large buffer, denoted b.
+1. Hash the 32-byte private key bk using SHA-512, storing the digest in a 64-octet large buffer, denoted b.
 Interpret the lower 32 bytes buffer as a little-endian integer, forming a secret scalar s2.
 Let prefix2 denote the second half of the hash digest, b[32],...,b[63].